Raised of £150,000 target

 “In Winter, they send us vouchers for clothing and send us duvets to keep us warm.
 Allah knows the difference that HHUGS made to my life.”

-Come Winter, many HHUGS families are forced to cut back on food or clothing in order to be able to turn the heating on for a while in their homes.
-With just £60 we can provide clothing vouchers that will allow a single mother to buy her children coats, jumpers and other seasonal essentials to keep them warm.
+With £80 we can provide clothing vouchers that will allow a single mother to buy her children well-fitting clothing to cover the entire season such as coats, jumpers and other seasonal essentials to keep them warm.

 “I have borrowed extra money from someone to help get coats, socks, gloves, hats for my children.
 I have no money to pay him back.”

-With a father or son in prison, most HHUGS families are shunned by their communities.
-This is hardest on the mothers who are left feeling cut off and abandoned and the elderly, who feel cut off with little in the form of company and friendship.
-Come winter, these feelings are exacerbated.
-You can ensure these mothers and parents are given relief with the sincere and constant comfort of friendship, through phone support.
+This is hardest on the mothers, who are left feeling cut off and abandoned, and the elderly, who have little in the form of company and friendship at the best of times.
+Come winter, these feelings are exacerbated as it is harder to visit and see others.
+You can ensure these mothers and elders are given relief, with the sincere and constant comfort of friendship, through coffee mornings and phone support.
 Somebody to talk to, to seek solace in and to reach out to.
 Help build a strong network of support by connecting people together during a difficult and isolating season.

-“You know, it’s been cold this winter.
-I’ve been putting the gas on quite a lot because my door’s still broken; there’s a big gaping gap so a lot of draught comes in, so this flat gets really, really cold.
+“It’s been cold this winter.
+I’ve been putting the gas on quite a lot because my door’s still broken; there’s a big, gaping gap, so a lot of draught comes in, so this flat gets really, really cold.
 Thanks to the vouchers, I was like, ‘oh my God, I can put £20, £30 on the gas!' -so it was helping.“

 “They helped me with rent payments, without which we would be homeless.
 I had so much debt when I contacted HHUGS but they helped me pay off my rent arrears, my water bill and my council tax arrears, which lifted a huge burden off my shoulders.“